Synthoid/UnitySubstanceExtensions/README.md

 # Unity Substance Extensions
 Repository for tools and code extending the Substance plugin introduced in Unity 2018.1.

+### This repo has been archived.

+### A new repo with support for the latest Substance 3D for Unity plugin can be found [here](https://github.com/Synthoid/substance-for-unity-extensions).

 ## Goals
 1. Extend the base plugin to make Substance workflows faster and easier.
 2. Perform tasks directly inside Unity when possible.